 For additional information, please contact Robert H. Treman State Park at: (607) 273-3440.

 Meet at the Upper Entrance parking lot by the Old Mill.
-This hike will begin on the Rim trail to see Lucifer Falls from the overlook and will also include portions of the Finger Lakes Trail.
-Total hike mileage approximately 4 miles.
-Hike length and exact route subject to change due to weather conditions
+This hike will begin on the Rim trail to see Lucifer Falls from the overlook and will continue to the lower park returning on the Gorge trail..
+Total hike mileage approximately 4 ½ miles.
+Hike length and exact route subject to change due to weather conditions.

 Registration: email email@example.com or call (607) 387-7041 ext.
 131